1:1 Mentorship + Placement Support

 Measurable improvements — latency wins, reliability upgrades, and simple performance metrics.

-Interview leverage — a portfolio that gives you strong stories for hiring manager rounds.
+Interview storytelling — a portfolio that gives you stronger answers for project and hiring manager discussions.

-For 2028–2029: Build strong fundamentals + a portfolio you’ll be proud to show — step by step, without rushing.
+For 2028–2029: Build strong fundamentals + a portfolio you’ll be proud to show — step by step, without rushing or making unrealistic placement claims.

 Project themes